 The Buttolph–Williams House was built in 1711, with three bays across and one deep, and with a steeply pitched side gable roof.

-Along with the diamond-pattern leaded windows, something you’ll notice are the corbels framing the entrance; the house’s overhang is actually for decorative rather than practical reasons.
+Along with the diamond-pattern leaded windows, something you’ll notice are the corbels framing the entrance.
+I learned that the house’s overhang is actually for decorative rather than practical reasons.

-This property has been open to the public since 1951 and every room is decorated with a remarkable collection of 17th-century decorative arts, including wonderful examples of New England Pilgrim furniture.
+This property has been open to the public since 1951 and every room is decorated with a remarkable collection of 17th-century decorative arts.
+Among these are wonderful examples of New England Pilgrim furniture.

 6. Dinosaur State Park & Museum